alanxjin/instagram_clone/README.md

 ## Instagram clone

-This is a instagram clone built with React.
+This is an Instagram clone built with React.

 ## How to run the app